What is CURRENT_DATE in Snowflake?

 - Be Mindful of Time Zones: The returned date is based on the session time zone, which can be adjusted using

-. - Avoid Using CURRENT_DATE in Indexing Columns: Since
+ALTER SESSION SET TIMEZONE. - Avoid Using CURRENT_DATE in Indexing Columns: Since

-changes daily, queries with dynamic date filtering may not benefit from indexing.
+CURRENT_DATEchanges daily, queries with dynamic date filtering may not benefit from indexing.

 Using Snowflake with Evidence